boshans/vacation-booking-api/README.md

 - Submit a booking request through a RESTful API
 - Store and validate customer and order data

 The front-end was pre-built in Angular and not modified as part of the assignment.
 The focus was on creating a robust and properly validated back-end service.
+Therefore I have only uploaded what I can of the front-end, since there are just entirely too many files, in the thousands, to upload.

 ## 🧱 Technologies Used